Safety and security

 Alcohol limits for drivers are far stricter than UK levels.
 There are frequent roadside checks for alcohol.
 Penalties for driving under the influence are severe and can lead to a prison sentence.

-All vehicles with a maximum allowable total weight of over 3,500kg must be equipped with snow chains.
+Winter tyres are mandatory for heavy goods vehicles over 3.5 tonnes from 15 November to 31 Match, except on lift axles.
+These vehicles must also be equipped with tyres with a tread depth of at least 5mm and a sufficient number of snow chains.
 A truckers’ guide in English issued by the Norwegian Public Roads Administration can be found at Donna Diesel.

-Follow the advice of the Governor of Svalbard’s Office, including on how to protect yourself from a possible polar bear attack, the risks of glaciers, avalanches and other dangers outside the main town of Longyearbyen.
+Follow the advice of the Governor of Svalbard, including on how to protect yourself from a possible polar bear attack, the risks of glaciers, avalanches and other dangers outside the main town of Longyearbyen.

 Visiting in summer

 Mosquitoes and midges can be a problem in forest, lake and mountainous regions.
 Bans on campfires are strictly enforced in many areas during the summer months.
 If you plan to go off the beaten track or out to sea, seek local advice about weather conditions and have suitable specialist equipment.
 The weather can change rapidly, producing Arctic conditions even in summer on exposed mountain tops.

 The winter is long (it can last well into April) and temperatures can drop to -25°C and below.
 There is also a high wind chill factor, particularly in unsheltered areas and mountain ranges.
 Weather conditions can worsen quickly.